What is a workshop?

 Leaders and Managers

-Leaders, managers and team leaders can take part in workshops to improve their leadership skills, strengthen their ability to manage teams and develop their emotional intelligence.
+Leaders, managers and team leaders can take part to improve their leadership skills, strengthen their ability to manage teams and develop their emotional intelligence.

 Trainers and Workshop Educators